 No worries.
-You're just getting started on your adventure.
+You're just getting started on the process.
 Choosing an occupation is difficult for many of us, but if you continue to learn about yourself and the jobs that are out there, you will find a good match.

 After completing Step 1, I am considering the following occupations:

 My original dream occupation:

 A new dream occupation:

+Occupation:

 Occupation: